FA Cup quarter-finals: Everton face Man City, Leicester City play Manchester United and Bournemouth host Southampton

 Everton will welcome Premier League leaders Manchester City to Goodison Park in the FA Cup quarter-finals, while Manchester United travel to Leicester.

-Chelsea's reward, should they get past Barnsley on Thursday evening, is a home tie against the Premier League's bottom side Sheffield United.
+Chelsea's reward for Thursday's 1-0 win at Barnsley is a home tie against the Premier League's bottom side Sheffield United.

 Championship side Bournemouth, who are currently looking for a new permanent manager, host south coast neighbours Southampton.